 - Loads.
 When loads are not secured properly or the truck is not fully loaded, especially when the load is liquid, a truck is more likely to roll over as a result of unsafe driving.

 - Speeding.
 While not as major a factor as many think, speeding is a contributing factor in 28 percent of these wrecks, most commonly on curves and highway exit and entrance ramps.

-If you or a family member was involved in a truck rollover wreck, you need an experienced truck wreck attorney who understands the federal regulations and other unique factors involved in a truck crash claims.
+If you or a family member was involved in a truck rollover accident, you need an experienced truck accident attorney who understands the federal regulations and other unique factors involved in a truck crash claims.
 Review our case results to see how we have helped other clients, then contact us online or call us at 817.380.4888 to schedule your free consultation.